(Disclosure: Some of the links below may be affiliate links)

 What does inflation have to do with investing?

 Inflation increases the prices of goods and services.
-That means that each year of positive inflation, your money will get you less than the previous year.
+So, each year of positive inflation, your money will get less than the previous year.
 That means that inflation is reducing the value of your money.
 Every year your money is worth less than it was the year before.
 Inflation is very important to know and understand.
 Many people do not realize this.
 It is eating into your purchasing power.

-This concept is very important!
-If your interest rate was higher than inflation, you could still increase your buying power each year in a bank account.
+This concept is fundamental!
+If your interest rate exceeded inflation, you could still increase your buying power each year in a bank account.
 Around ten years ago, interest rates were higher than inflation.
 However, this is not possible anymore.
 It may come back.
-Unless you find a very high-interest rate account (please tell me about it!), checking and savings accounts are not worth it anymore.
+Unless you find a very high-interest-rate account (please tell me about it!), checking and savings accounts are not worth it anymore.
 You should still use it to store the cash you need.
 But you should invest the rest to fight inflation.

 How to beat inflation?